-The Tamarack Igneous Complex (TIC) is an ultramafic to mafic intrusive, hosting nickel-copper sulphide mineralization with associated cobalt, platinum, palladium (PGE's) and gold.
-The intrusion of the TIC (dated at 1105 Ma+/-1.2 Ma, Goldner 2011) is related to the early evolution of the approximately 1.1 Ga Mesoproterozoic Mid-continental Rift (MCR) and has intruded into slates and greywackes of the Thomson Formation of the Animikie Group which formed as a foreland basin during the Paleoproterozoic Penokean Orogen (approximately 1.85 Ga, Goldner 2011).
-The TIC is completely buried beneath approximately 40 m of Quaternary age glacial and fluvial sediments.
-The TIC is consistent with other earlier intrusions associated with the MCR that are often characterised by more primitive melts.
+The TIC is an ultramafic to mafic intrusive, hosting Ni-Cu sulphide mineralization with associated Co, Pt, Pd (PGEs) and Au.
+The TIC is a multi-magmatic phase intrusion, that consists of a minimum of 2 pulses: The FGO and the CGO intrusion of the TIC (dated at 1105 Ma+/-1.2 Ma, Goldner 2011).
+The FGO and CGO intrusions are related to the early evolution of the approximately 1.1 Ga MCR and have intruded into slates and greywackes of the Thomson Formation of the Animikie Group, which formed as a foreland basin during the Paleoproterozoic Penokean Orogen (approximately 1.85 Ga, Goldner 2011).
+The TIC is completely buried beneath approximately 35 m to 55 m of Quaternary age glacial and fluvial sediments.
+The TIC is consistent with other earlier intrusions associated with the MCR that are often characterized by more primitive melts.

-The geometry of the TIC, as outlined by the well-defined aeromagnetic anomaly, consists of a curved, elongated intrusion striking north-south to south-east over 18 km.
-The configuration has been likened to a tadpole shape with its elongated, northern tail up to 1 km wide and large, 4 km wide, ovoid shaped body in the south (Figure 7-5 and 7-6).
-The northern portion of the TIC (the Tamarack North Project), which hosts the currently defined resource and identified exploration targets, is over 7 km long and is the focus of this report.
+The geometry of the TIC, as outlined by a well-defined aeromagnetic anomaly, consists of a curved, elongated intrusion striking N-S to S-E over 18 km.
+The configuration has been likened to a tadpole shape with its elongated, northern tail up to 1 km wide and large, 4 km wide, ovoid shaped body in the S (Figure 7-5).
+The northern portion of the TIC (the Tamarack North Project), which hosts the currently defined resource and identified exploration targets, is over 7 km long and is the focus of this Technical Report.

-The Tamarack North Project hosts magmatic nickel (Ni)-copper (Cu)-platinum-group elements (PGE) sulphide mineralization.
-These deposits form as the result of segregation and concentration of liquid sulphide from mafic or ultramafic magma and the partitioning of chalcophile elements into the sulphide from the silica melt (Naldrett, 1999).
+The Ni-Cu sulphide mineralization with associated Co, Pt, Pd (PGEs) and Au form as the result of segregation and concentration of liquid sulphide from mafic or ultramafic magma and the partitioning of chalcophile elements into the sulphide from the silica melt (Naldrett, 1999).

 The various mineralized zones at the Tamarack North Project occur within different host lithologies, exhibit different types of mineralization styles, and display varying sulphide concentrations and tenors.
-These mineralized zones range from massive sulphides hosted by altered sediments in the Massive Sulphide Unit (MSU), to net textured and disseminated sulphide mineralization hosted by the Coarse Grained Feldspathic Peridotite (CGO) in the Semi-Massive Sulphide Zone (SMSU); to a more predominately disseminated sulphide mineralization as well as layers of net textured sulphide mineralization, in the 138 Zone (see Table 1-1).
-Mineralization in the 138 Zone, where interlayered disseminated and net textured mineralization occurs is referred to as mixed zone (MZ) mineralization.
+These mineralized zones range from massive sulphides hosted by altered sediments in the MSU, to net textured and disseminated sulphide mineralization hosted by the CGO in the SMSU, to a more predominantly disseminated sulphide mineralization as well as layers of net textured sulphide mineralization, in the 138 Zone (see Table 1-1).
+Mineralization in the 138 Zone, where interlayered disseminated and net textured mineralization occurs is also referred to as MZ mineralization.
 All these mineralization types are typical of many sulphide ore bodies around the world.
-The current known mineral zones of the Tamarack North Project (SMSU, MSU and 138 Zone) that are the basis of this resource statement are referred to as the Tamarack Zone.
-Also located within the Tamarack North Project are currently, two lesser defined mineral zones, namely the 480 and Laucamp.
+The current known mineral zones of the Tamarack North Project (SMSU, MSU and 138 Zone) that are the basis of the mineral resource estimate in this Technical Report are referred to collectively as the "Tamarack Zone".
+Also located within the Tamarack North Project are currently, two lesser defined mineral zones, namely the 480 and 164 Zones.

-Key Geological and Mineralization Relationships
+Table 1-1: Key Geological and Mineralization Relationships of the Tamarack North Project